-- The out of country license/permit/ID must be presented, but will be returned to the driver. - If you do not have the out of country license/permit/ID in your possession, you must provide a Motor Vehicle Report/Driving History (translated into English by an approved DDS translator) dated within the last 30 days, from the country of license issuance.
-Effective January 1, 2009, most non-citizen customers with a valid out of country driver's license, permit, or ID may retain their out of country document upon issuance of a Georgia-equivalent document.
-Commercial driver's licenses/permits, and licenses/permits/identification cards issued by foreign countries to citizens of the United States or United States territories, will not be returned to the applicant. - Successfully complete the knowledge, sign, road, and vision exams. - Present mandatory documents to prove identity, residency and citizenship.
-See pages 15-16 for the complete list. - If under the age of 18, additional requirements will apply.
-Please see pages 58-60 for more details on teen licensing requirements. - Out of Country Commercial licenses are not transferable.
-A driver must complete the entire CDL application and testing process in Georgia.
+If you do not have the out of country license/permit/ID in your possession, you must provide a Motor Vehicle Report/Driving History (printed in English or translated into English by an approved DDS translator) dated within the last 30 days, from the country of license issuance.

+- Most non-citizen customers with a valid out of country driver's license, permit, or ID may retain their out of country document upon issuance of a Georgia-equivalent document.
+Commercial driver's licenses/permits, and licenses/permits/identification cards issued by foreign countries to citizens of the United States or United States territories, will not be returned to the applicant. - Successfully complete the knowledge, sign, road, and vision exams. - Present mandatory documents to prove identity, citizenship or lawful presence, Social Security Number, and residency.
+See pages 15-18 for the complete list. - If under the age of 18, additional requirements will apply.
+Please see pages 60-65 for more details on teen licensing requirements. - Out of country licenses, permits, and IDs are not transferable to Georgia.
+A customer holding an out of country license/permit/ID must complete the full process for issuance of a new document in Georgia, including all tests required for the class being requested, if applicable.